nodesense/nodesense.github.io/scala/basics.md

 layout: true

 .header[Scala Basics, Expressions]
-.footer[Gopalakrishnan Subramani @NodeSense <http://nodesense.ai>]
+.footer[Scala]
 ---

 # Scala

+- Scalable Language
 - High-level language for the JVM
 - Object oriented + functional programming
 - Statically typed
+- Designed by Martin Odersky

+---

+# Scala

+- Runs on Java Virtual Machine

 - Comparable in speed to Java*
-- Type inference saves us from having to write
+- Type inference, Smart Compiler, knows types from expressions
-- explicit types most of the time
 - Interoperates with Java
     - Can use any Java class (inherit from, etc.)
     - Can be called from Java code

-# Scala

-- Objected Oriented and Functional Language
-- Runs on Java Virtual Machine
-- Java Interoperablity
-- Designed by Martin Odersky

 ---